 Adding a plenum heater is a low-cost way to upgrade your heating system and turn your fossil-fuel furnace into a dual-fuel system, which allows you to take advantage of our off-peak rates.
 A plenum heater can be installed while remodeling or during new construction and provides 100% efficient electric heat.
 Locations with low ceilings may not have adequate room for a plenum heater but your HVAC contractor can tell you if you have adequate space.

 A plenum heater:

 - Can meet your home's total heating needs.

 - Works with fossil fuel systems in dual-fuel heating systems.

 - Provides supplemental heating when installed with a heat pump.
 You’ll get a combined efficiency of about 130%.

 Save with off-peak rates

-You can operate a plenum heater on our General Service Rate or install it as part of a qualified off-peak rate program, including Dual Fuel or RDC that cost up to 30% less than the standard price per kilowatt-hour.
-If a plenum heater is installed on an off-peak rate, part of the installation may require additional wiring, and a second meter socket and service panel.
+You can operate a plenum heater on our General Service Rates or install one as part of a qualified off-peak rate program, including Dual Fuel or Residential Demand Control (RDC), that offers a discounted price per kilowatt-hour.
+If a plenum heater is installed on an off-peak rate, part of the installation may require additional wiring, a second meter socket, and a service panel.